-- Mulholland Dr. movie (2001) review: As an ambitious, unbalanced Hollywood star wannabe, Naomi Watts – in what amounts to a dual role – delivers a phenomenal performance in David Lynch’s roaming, freakish, and ultimately excruciating depiction of the annihilation of an individual’s dreams.
+- Mulholland Dr. movie (2001) review: As an ambitious, unbalanced Hollywood star wannabe, Naomi Watts – in what amounts to a dual role – delivers a career-making performance in David Lynch’s roaming, freakish, and ultimately excruciating depiction of the annihilation of an individual’s dreams.

 Screenwriter-director David Lynch’s stream-of-consciencelessness take on Hollywood and the pursuit of the so-called “American Dream,” Mulholland Dr. is impossible to pigeonhole as belonging to any one particular narrative genre.
 Depending on which segment you’re watching, the film is a black comedy, a mystery thriller, a psychological drama, a horror story.